 Managing Depression in At-Risk Groups

-The specific factors that underlie the depression-dementia link are still foggy.
-However, the need to effectively identify and treat depression in adults—regardless of their age—is clear.
+The specific factors that underlie the depression-dementia link are still unclear.
+However, the need to effectively identify and treat depression in adults—regardless of their age—is unmistakable.

 The National Institute of Mental Health (NIMH) estimates that major depression affects more than 17 million American adults each year.
 Although depressive symptoms can strike at any age, older adults are particularly susceptible, especially those living with one or more chronic health conditions.
 In fact, the Alzheimer’s Association estimates that up to 40 percent of Alzheimer’s patients suffer from significant depression.
 However, depression is not a symptom of aging; it is a legitimate psychological condition that requires intervention.

 Family caregivers are another at-risk group.
 Caregiving is a high stress job that can be physically and emotionally taxing.
 Many family members provide unpaid care for months or even years, and chronic caregiver stress can take a heavy toll on one’s physical and mental health.
 It is important to watch for the warning signs of depression, both in yourself and in your elderly loved one.

 If you feel that you or your loved one may be clinically depressed or experiencing memory issues, seek immediate medical attention.
 Make an appointment with a physician or a licensed mental health practitioner to determine whether the problem truly is depression or if depressive symptoms could be related to another underlying health issue.
 Swift treatment with antidepressant medication and/or psychotherapy can help manage these symptoms and prevent additional physical, mental and social problems.